 Adults and children who are as young as six to 12 months old can benefit from cochlear implants.
 People who have cochlear implants report improved:

 - Ability to hear speech without needing visual cues such as reading lips

 - Recognition of normal, everyday environmental sounds

 - Ability to listen in a noisy environment

 - Ability to find where sounds are coming from

-- Ability to hear television programs and telephone conversations
+- Ability to hear television programs, music and telephone conversations

 To be eligible for a cochlear implant, you must have:

 - Hearing loss that is so severe it interrupts spoken communication